 The transport tickets look the same regardless of which vehicle you want to use, i.e. you buy the same ticket for a tram as for a bus or a metro, no special bus tickets or special tram tickets (as it was during communism).
 You can read more detailed info about each frequently asked question by following a link.

 Where can I buy tickets in Budapest for the metro, bus, tram, etc.?
 In short, at major metro stations in the city centre.
 Deak square is a sure bet.
 Read more about which stations have kiosks and where you can pay by card: where can you buy public transport tickets and passes in Budapest?

 Prices of tickets and passes on Budapest Public Transport Prices change annually.
-A single ticket costs 320 HUF in 2012, while a 3 day pass costs 3,850 HUF.
+In 2019 a single ticket in Budapest costs HUF 350, while a 3 day pass costs HUF 4,150 HUF.
 Read more about discounts, various passes and who can ride free on Budapest metros, buses and trams.
 Read more about Budapest public transport ticket prices

 What ticket should I buy in Budapest?
 Should I pay for a pass?
 Are you staying for a 1 day, 2 days, 3 days, a week or more?
 Read about how you can save the most money and energy in Budapest by buying tickets or passes in Budapest